Kids Wild swimming in Buckden Beck waterfall Yorkshire Dales

 This one is mainly applicable to river swimming although after heavy rain a waterfall current can be equally as powerful.

 Have you ever swum against a strong current?
 It’s hard work and is the swimming equivalent of being on a treadmill!
 So know your currents and know your kids’ strength.
 Stick to shallower water where they can reach the ground and stand up if they need a break.
-Also be aware that waterfalls can create downward drag and also pack a powerful wind punch too, which when powerful could pull you under.
+Also be aware that waterfalls can create downward drag and also pack a powerful wind punch too, which when strong, can knock you off your feet.
 That’s why with kids, after a period of dry weather is best.
 Sure the waterfalls won’t be as spectacular, but they are safer.

 Swim with people